rollerworks-graveyard/datagrid/README.md

 RollerworksDatagrid
 ===================

-RollerworksDatagrid provides you with a powerful datagrid system for your PHP applications.
+RollerworksDatagrid provides a powerful datagrid system for your PHP applications.

 The system has a modular design and can work with any PHP framework, user locale, data format or storage system.

-Displaying an objects list is one of the most common tasks in web applications and probably the easiest one, so you could ask how can this component help you?
+Displaying an objects list is one of the most common tasks in web applications and probably the easiest one, so you could ask how can this library help you?

-The Datagrid Component allows you to create one action that handles displaying all kinds of lists in your application without duplicating code.
+The Datagrid system allows you to create one action that handles displaying all kinds of lists in your application without duplicating code.

 **WARNING.
 This project is still under development, compatibility breaks may occur.**